Kerry Stokes: Victoria Cross

 Stokes has taken an active role in preserving Australian ownership of significant military heritage; he has now purchased three Australian Victoria Cross medal sets, and a George Cross medal set.
 Stokes has purchased all four sets via auction from Bonhams & Goodman of Sydney, Australia.
 The first was the VC medal set of Captain Alfred John Shout, paying a world record price of A$1.2 million on 24 July 2006.
 In the same auction, he purchased the GC medal set of Lieutenant Commander George Gosse for A$180,000.
 On 28 November of the same year, Stokes purchased the VC set of Lance Corporal Bernard Gordon for A$478,000.
 He donated all three sets to the Australian War Memorial.

 On 20 May 2008, Stokes, in conjunction with the South Australian Government, purchased the Victoria Cross medal set of Major Peter Badcoe for A$480,000.
 The Badcoe medals were on public display in the South Australian Museum in Adelaide, and on tour in South Australia, for twelve months before going on display at the Australian War Memorial in Canberra.

 Controversy

 On 23 April 2020, during the global COVID-19 pandemic, Stokes and his wife, Christine Simpson, were granted quarantine within their own home after returning from a skiing trip in Colorado instead of in a hotel on medical grounds.
-However it was unclear why Simpson was also given an exemption to strict State and Federal laws at the time.
+However, it was unclear why Simpson was also given an exemption to strict State and Federal laws at the time.

-On the front page of The West Australian, a newspaper published by Stokes' Seven West Media group, Stokes commented on Australia's relationship with China.
-Stokes also warned if China cut off its trade the Australian dollar would plunge to 0.25 and make it even harder to pay off Australian debt.
+After Seven Network employee and former soldier Ben Roberts-Smith sued the publishers of The Age, The Sydney Morning Herald and The Canberra Times for defamation, it was reported in 2020 that Stokes’ private investment company, Australian Capital Equity, had extended a line of credit to Roberts-Smith of around A$2 million to help fund his legal case.
+Roberts-Smith reportedly offered his Victoria Cross medal as collateral for the loan.
+On 1 June 2023 Australian federal court Judge Anthony Besanko dismissed the case, ruling that, on the balance of probabilities, the papers had established substantial or contextual truth of allegations of war crimes committed by Roberts-Smith.
+It was reported that in addition to agreeing to cover Roberts-Smith legal costs of an estimated $15 million, Stokes will also make a significant contribution to cover the defendant's costs of an estimated $13 million; and possibly cover both parties costs for the appeal, estimated to be $5 million.